Metabolic challenges at CHDR

 Characterisation of populations

-- Type 2 diabetes mellitus patients on insulin therapy and oral antidiabetic treatment, response to glucagon challenge
+- The glucagon challenge response of type 2 diabetes mellitus patients on insulin therapy versus oral antidiabetic treatment

-- High-fat challenge in healthy and diabetic subjects
+- The effects of a high-fat challenge in healthy versus diabetic subjects